cloudinary/cloudinary_angular/samples/photo_album_aot/README.md

 ## Running ##

-Run `npm run clean-aot` to delete AOT compilation artifacts Run `npm run ngc` to run Angular's AOT compiler
+Run `npm run clean-aot` to delete AOT compilation artifacts.

+Run `npm run ngc` to run Angular's AOT compiler.

-Run `npm run rollup` to bundle the application
+Run `npm run rollup` to bundle the application.

 Run `npm run lite` to start the server and automatically open a browser and navigate to the application's url.

 ## Internals ##